krisnova/klone/README.md

 klone docker -c golang:1.8.3
 ```

-Will use `docker` to checkout the `github.com/docker/docker` repository on a `golang:1.8.3` docker image.
+Will use `docker` to checkout the `github.com/docker/docker` repository on a `golang:1.8.3` Docker image.

 `klone` will run itself inside the container and use the exact same logic it would use if running locally (which is described below).